This set of Fermentation Technology Multiple Choice Questions & Answers (MCQs) focuses on “Yeast Propagation”.

 13. Dried yeasts do not require storage vessels.

-Explanation: If dried yeasts are used in the fermentation, then there is no need of, or at least reduction in, storage vessels.
+Explanation: If dried yeasts are used in the fermentation, then there is no need for, or at least reduction in, storage vessels.
 This is the potential advantage of dried yeast.

 14. Yeast propagation on wort generates the greater yield of the yeast.